Offroaders123/Smart-Text-Editor/README.md

 ## Thanks for checking out Smart Text Editor!
 This is a very fun project to work on, and I can't wait to see what it grows into as the development moves along!
-- Brandon Bennett